MicroEJ/docs/VEEPortingGuide/eventQueue.rst

 Offer the event
 ^^^^^^^^^^^^^^^

-There are two ways to send an extended event through the Event Queue: from the native API or the Java API.
+There are two ways to send an extended event through the Event Queue: from the C API or the Java API.

 From C API
 """"""""""

-To send an extended event through the Event Queue using the native API, you have to use the ``LLEVENT_offerExtendedEvent(int32_t type, void* data, int32_t data_length)`` method from ``LLEVENT.h``.
+To send an extended event through the Event Queue using the C API, you have to use the ``LLEVENT_offerExtendedEvent(int32_t type, void* data, int32_t data_length)`` method from ``LLEVENT.h``.

 For example: